Quail chicks eating game bird meal from a Hatching Time feeder.

 Frequently Asked Questions

-Yes, quail can eat grains like corn or wheat, but they should only be a small part of their overall diet.
-Grains are lower in protein, so they won’t meet the full nutritional needs of your quail on their own.
+Yes, quail can eat grains like corn and wheat, but they should only make up a small part of the diet, as grains are lower in protein.